sanjsingh07/Domi-chain/docs/src/developing/programming-model/accounts.md

 ## Rent

-Keeping accounts alive on Solana incurs a storage cost called _rent_ because the blockchain cluster must actively maintain the data to process any future transactions.
+Keeping accounts alive on Analog incurs a storage cost called _rent_ because the blockchain cluster must actively maintain the data to process any future transactions.
 This is different from Bitcoin and Ethereum, where storing accounts doesn't incur any costs.